michalfalat/skillPortal/README.md

 ## Contribution

-QuickApp is actively maintained by [Ebenezer Monney](https://github.com/emonney) on [GitHub](https://github.com/emonney/QuickApp).
+SkillPortal is actively maintained by [Ebenezer Monney](https://github.com/emonney) on [GitHub](https://github.com/emonney/SkillPortal).
 You can support it by
 *   Submitting your changes/improvements/features using pull requests
 *   Suggesting ideas or areas of improvements
 *   Encouraging the developers by rating it/starring it